top of page

 Our dry collection predominantly comprises skull, teeth and forelimbs from assorted species.

-Skulls are used in taxonomic and ecological studies including collagen and SIA analyses and morphometric studies
+Skulls are used in taxonomic and ecological studies including collagen, SIA and morphometric studies.

 CERG logo.png